My Products

 Note

 However, the OPTIONS method cannot be deleted.
-Disabling CORS of resource automatically deletes it.
+Disabling CORS of a resource automatically deletes it.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. Click the API with the resource to delete in the APIs list.
+4. Click the API with the resource you want to delete from the API list.

-6. Click the resource to delete from the Resource list, and click [Delete Resources].
+6. Click and select the resource to delete from the Resource list and click [Delete resource].

-7. Check the details in the Delete popup window, and click [Delete].
+7. Check the details in the Delete popup and click [Delete].

 Import API

-Use the Swagger file, a document related to API composition, to load API resources.
+Use the Swagger file, a document related to API composition, to import API resources.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.

-6. Click the resource from the Resource list, and click [Import API].
+6. Click and select the target resource from the Resource list and click [Import API].

-• Executing import API deletes the current resource, and the imported API information is saved as a new resource.
+• Executing the import APIs deletes the current resource.
+The imported API information is saved as a new resource.

-7. Drag an externally stored Swagger file to the Drop files here or click to upload. area or click the area to select a Swagger file from the search bar.
+7. Drag an externally saved Swagger file to the Drop files here or click to upload. component or click the component to select a Swagger file from the search bar.

 8. Select the processing method for errors or warnings occurring when importing APIs.

-• Warning failure: if an error or warning occurs during Swagger file import, import is canceled
+• Warning failed: If an error or warning occurs during Swagger file import, the import is canceled.

-9. Check and edit the defined API details of JSON format, and click [Import API].
+9. Check and edit the detailed API definition in JSON format and click [Import API].

-10. Check the information on the Import API popup window, and click [Yes].
+10. Check the content in the Import API popup and click [Yes].

-• If an error occurs, check and edit the error, and try again.
+• If an error occurs, check and edit the error, and please try again.

 Manage method

-You can create, set, and test methods on API resources.
+You can create and set methods on API resources.

 Create method

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 4. Click the target API from the API list.